hiskuDN/avataaars-svelte/README.md

 `0.0.2` Implement all clothing alternatives to match the original Avataaars Generator `0.0.3x` Fix exports on index.ts to completely implement Avataaars style selection

+## TODO

+- Implement the rest of the options
+- GraphicShirt and GraphicShirtColor bug fix
+- Update state automatically when changing style